dlite-tools/nlp-training/README.md

 ## Proposal
-Our proposal consists of splitting the training project into two main modules, training and inference, allowing to generate a package for the inference that can be installed as an API dependency that serves the model.
+Our proposal consists of splitting the training project into two main modules, training and inference, allowing to generate a package for the inference that can be installed as a dependency on the application that serves the model.

 ### Inference Module
 Inference Module should contain every piece of code that is strictly necessary to perform an inference, this includes: